remix-run/react-router/CONTRIBUTING.md

 That ensures the subject line of your commit makes it into the auto-generated changelog.

+### README

+Please update the readme with any API changes, the code and docs should always be in sync.

 ### Development

 - `script/test` will fire up a karma runner and watch for changes in the